MicrosoftDocs/windows-itpro-docs/devices/surface-hub/online-deployment-surface-hub-device-accounts.md

         Enable-CsMeetingRoom -Identity 'HUB01@contoso.com' -RegistrarPool $strRegistrarPool -SipAddressType EmailAddress
         ```

-Alternatively, You can assign a license to the Surface Hub through the Office 365 administrators portal:
+Alternatively, you can assign a license to the Surface Hub through the Office 365 administrators portal:

 1. Sign in as a tenant administrator, open the O365 Administrative Portal, and click the Admin app.
 1. Click **Users** > **Active users**.